PrathamRanjan/DataLineage/README.md

 ## License

-This is a proof of concept for educational and demonstration purposes.
+This is a proof of concept for educational and demonstration purposes.s